Skip to main content

 Exercise-Induced Bronchospasm FDA Approved

 1 inhalation at least 30 minutes before exercise → Should not exceed 1 inhalation twice daily Prevention of exercise-induced bronchospasm.
-Do not use additional doses for 12 hours.
-Patients already taking Serevent twice daily should NOT use additional doses for EIB.
+The label states that additional doses are not to be used within 12 hours, and that patients already taking Serevent twice daily are not to use additional doses for EIB.

 All regimens shown apply to adults (≥18 years) unless otherwise noted · verify against current labelling

 Not a rescue inhaler.
 Not for acute bronchospasm.
-Use a SABA.
+Per labeling, a SABA is used.

 Related Inhalers